-Examples of energy drainers: long meetings, multitasking, tedious tasks, learning with the kids, doing the shopping, etc...
+Example of energy drainers: long meetings, multitasking, tedious tasks, learning with the kids, do the shopping, etc...

-Examples of energy boosters: positive interactions, breaks during the day, relaxation, exercise, walking, good sleep, etc...
+Example of energy boosters: positive interactions, breaks during the day, relaxation, exercise, walk, good sleep, etc...

 Select three energy drainers from your list and create a plan to eliminate them.

-Select three energy boosters from your list, create a plan to enhance them, and practise them more often.
+Select three energy boosters from your list and create a plan to enhance them, practice them more often.